helix-editor/helix/book/src/usage/movements.md

 - `w`: move forward until the next word.
 The cursor will end on the character before the next word.
-- `e`: move fowrard to the end of the current word.
+- `e`: move forward to the end of the current word.
 The cursor will end on the last character.
 - `b`: move backward to the beginning of the current word.